Does Heidegger allow space for free will?

 While I shall shrink from the blasphemy of accusing the Heidegger of Being and Time of even a hint of idealism, the ‘world’ in which being-in-the-world has its being seems to lack those intrinsic properties that a) transcend the human subject and b) have come into being prior to the emergence of such subjects.
 The permission Heidegger gives himself to start from, and remain within, a realm outside the natural world, while it may seem to deal with the challenge of determinism undermines, even empties, the very idea of an agency on account of removing any ultimate basis for Dasein to have a particular agenda.
 It is not surprising that his notion of freedom weakened in his later writing to Gelassenheit or authentic non-willing.

-The heart of these seminars is dialogue, and it will of course be possible to argue in depth with Professor Tallis if you disagree with any of his points or positions.
+The heart of these seminars is dialogue.
+It will of course be possible to argue in depth with Professor Tallis if you disagree with any of his points or positions, or indeed if you think, as some authorities on Heidegger do, that his argument as a whole today is based on a serious misreading of Heidegger.

 Raymond Tallis is a philosopher, poet, novelist and cultural critic, and a retired physician and clinical neuroscientist.
 He ran a large clinical service in Hope Hospital Salford and an academic department in the University of Manchester.
 His research focussed on epilepsy, stroke, and neurological rehabilitation.